-All principal and school award nominations from all schools, including Independent Public Schools must be endorsed by the relevant regional executive director after being signed by the principal and chair of the board/council.
+All principal and school award nominations from all schools, including Independent Public Schools must be endorsed by the relevant regional executive director after being signed by the principal and chair of the council/board.

-Yes, nominations can be prepared by a school council/board or parents and citizens’ association and submitted by the chair or president.
+Yes, nominations can be prepared by school council/board or parents and citizens’ association members and submitted by their chair or president.
 However before submission, the nomination must be sent to the principal to ensure they sign off on the nomination and for principal and school award categories, that the regional executive director endorses the nomination before submission.

 Yes, you must address each criterion relevant to the award.
 Download a copy of the nomination template from the award category page and start writing your nomination, gathering information and speaking to as many people who can comment as possible.